Keeping healthy this winter

 In winter, colds, flu and gastroenteritis can cause disruption to your home, social and work life.
 Many of these common infectious diseases are spread by germs on our hands.
 You can reduce the risk of getting sick or passing infections on to others by washing your hands, wiping down frequently touched surfaces, and covering your coughs and sneezes with a tissue.

 Influenza, commonly known as the flu, is a highly contagious infection that is more serious than the common cold.
 Annual vaccination against seasonal flu can reduce your chances of getting the flu and can also reduce the severity of flu symptoms if you do catch the flu.

 Being active for 30 minutes every day can help you feel more energetic, healthier and can even make your world look better and brighter.

 A good night’s sleep is essential for your health and wellbeing.
 Lack of sleep can have a serious effect on your immune system, making you more vulnerable to catching colds.

 It’s a good idea to see your doctor for a regular health check even if you are currently feeling fit and healthy.
 Regular health checks and screening tests can help you to stay healthy by finding health problems at an early stage and help to prevent and detect serious illness.

 Get a plan

 The cold weather in winter can worsen pre-existing chronic illnesses such as asthma and diabetes.
-Asthmatics and diabetics should review their illness management plans, or speak to their GPs if they do not have one in place.
+People with asthma and diabetes should review their health action plans, or speak to their GPs if they do not have one in place.